Skip to content

 class SettingsView(StatefulLayoutView):

-auto_back_button = True # Back button added automatically when pushed
+auto_back_button = True # Added automatically when pushed

 Push vs. Replace